davidrosenberg/ml2017/README.md

 Run `npm run build` to do a local build into the `out/` directory.
 You can then preview the site at `out/index.html`.
 This should usually be the same as just `index.html`, but it is good to check before committing, since the build process is slightly more complicated than the in-place watch process.

+### Deployment

+Deployment to GitHub pages will happen via Travis CI if you have appropriately added a deploy key [per the guide](https://gist.github.com/domenic/ec8b0fc8ab45f39403dd#get-encrypted-credentials).

+If Travis is down, you can use `./deploy.sh --local` to deploy to GitHub pages manually.

 ### Technologies used

 [Stylus](https://learnboost.github.io/stylus/) is used for styling.